semgrep/semgrep-docs/docs/deployment/customize-ci-jobs.md

 :::info
 This section only applies to the following CI providers:
-- Azure Pipelines

 - Jenkins
-- CI providers not listed in Semgrep Cloud Platform
+- CI providers not explicitly supported in Semgrep Cloud Platform
 :::

 <DiffAwareScanning />